nrbouffard/nrbouffard.github.io/_pages/talks.md

 author_profile: true
 ---

+## Characterizing the intrinsic neural timescales of the human hippocampus.
+> Cognitive Neuroscience Colloquium, University of California, Berkeley, September 2025, Berkeley, CA

+## Characterizing the intrinsic neural timescales of the human hippocampus.
+> Brain, Behavior, and Cognition Seminar, Washington University in St. Louis, September 2025, St. Louis, MO

 ## Hippocampal neural timescales during movie watching are related to gist memory and to age.
 > Dallas Aging and Cognition Conference, February 2025, Dallas, TX